zzzbitz/IDO/Reviewer-5inD.md

       <td>121</td>
       <td>4.6</td>
       <td rowspan="2">
         The results of IDO(BMM).
-The experiment is conducted under the setting with ResNet50 on CIFAR-100 with Inst.
-40% noise, with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64. <br>The experiment was performed on a single A100 80GB, repeated 5 times.
+The experiment is conducted <br>
+        under the setting with ResNet50 on CIFAR-100 with Inst.
+40% noise, <br>
+        with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64. <br>
+        The experiment was performed on a single A100 80GB, repeated 5 times.
       </td>
     </tr>
   </tbody>